DanFalcon225/MERN_stack_app/README.md

-# Book Library - MERN stack app
+# Book's Library - MERN stack app

 The current project primarily focuses on showcasing the core functionality of the online library.
 It includes the following features: